 - “I can see why that would be frustrating for you.”

 - “I’ve had a similar experience.”

 Empathic listening makes leaders more effective

 Learning to be an empathic listener can make you a more trustworthy leader, motivate your team, increase employee engagement, boost productivity, and reduce employee turnover.

 It can also help you make better decisions and resolve conflicts within your team.

-And if you want to develop your leadership and empathic listening skills further, check out Pareto Labs’ team management course.
+If you want to develop your leadership and empathic listening skills further, check out Pareto Labs’ management course.